BVG Class E

-Class E was a series of Großprofil (wide profile) multiple units of Berliner Verkehrsbetriebe (BVG) which was exclusively used on East Berlin line E, today line U5 of the Berlin U-Bahn.
+The BVG Class E was a series of Großprofil (wide profile) multiple units of the Berliner Verkehrsbetriebe (BVG) which was exclusively used on the East Berlin line E, today line U5 of the Berlin U-Bahn.
 Except for the two prototypes, all vehicles were built using parts of retired S-Bahn vehicles, namely the bogies and parts of the electrical equipment.

 History

-As part of the German reparations after World War II, Berliner Verkehrsbetriebe had to cede 120 vehicles of Class C to Moscow Metro.
-This type was of particular interest for Moscow as it was the newest class on the Berlin network, and technically very similar to the Moscow class A which had been modelled after it.
+As part of the German reparations after World War II, the Berliner Verkehrsbetriebe had to cede 120 vehicles of Class C to the Moscow Metro.
+This type was of particular interest to Moscow as it was the newest class on the Berlin network, and technically very similar to the Moscow class A which had been modeled after it.

-Hence, a shortage of rolling stock of class E (in the Soviet sector, later East Berlin) was newest wide profile line which had been operated exclusively with Class C stock.
+Hence, a shortage of rolling stock of class E (in the Soviet sector, later East Berlin) was the newest wide profile line which had been operated exclusively with Class C stock.
 To continue services of this route, Kleinprofil (narrow profile) vehicles of Class AI were transferred from route U2 and had wooden running boards, popularly called Blumenbretter ("flower shelves"), attached to their sides.
 These trains were designated AI K. 40 trains were being re-deployed to route E. These "Blumenbretter" trains were also deployed on route D during the East German uprising of 1953.

 As a continued operation of narrow profile cars on the wide profile line was economically not viable in the long run, BVG commissioned a new class, later designated E, for Berlin U-Bahn.
 Only the subtypes EI (prototype) and EIII (converted S-Bahn vehicles) were built.
 Most of the trains were built using parts of DRG Class ET 165, DRG Class ET 168 and DRG Class ET 169.